 The quality of your existence must supersede your physical life.
 This truism echoes the mahaguru’s thinking.
-Your deeds (karmas) and deliberations impact the quality of your existence in this world (Bhu-loka) and qualify you for other lokas.
-That is why the mahaguru suggested that your aims and aspirations must extend beyond your present-day incarnation to multiple lifetimes.
-And each lifetime must stack up towards the goal of reaching higher lokas, being blissful for extended periods, achieving mukti or temporary suspension from the birth-death cycle and ultimately, reuniting with the param-aatma.
+Your karmas (actions and thoughts) influence the quality of your existence in this world (Bhu-loka) and qualify you for other lokas.
+That is why the mahaguru suggested that our aims and aspirations must extend beyond our present-day incarnation to multiple lifetimes.
+And each lifetime must stack up towards the goal of reaching higher lokas, being blissful for extended periods, achieving mukti (temporary suspension from the birth-death cycle) and ultimately, reuniting with the param-aatma.

 The easiest way to grasp the mahaguru’s truism is by using the analogy of the corporate world.
-Suppose you do well in your present job and can back that with recommendations, references and an excellent reputational rating.
-In that case, you have a fitting chance of getting a better job with a higher designation and significant perks.
-Similarly, even in the spiritual sphere, your jivaatma objectively assesses itself at the end of each life-term on attitudes changed, attributes gained, and altitude reached.
-This “transformation assessment score” determines the quality of your next life.
-And in turn, every lifetime becomes an opportunity to score higher and move closer to the goal post.
+Suppose you are doing well in your current job and can back it up with recommendations, references, and an excellent reputation.
+In that case, you stand a good chance of getting a better job with a higher title and significant benefits.
+Similarly, even in the spiritual realm, your jivaatma evaluates itself objectively at the end of each life term based on attitudes changed, attributes gained, and the altitude attained.
+This transformation assessment score determines the quality of your next life.
+As a result, every lifetime becomes an opportunity to improve one’s score and move closer to the goal post.

-It’s only when he taught me to flirt with death, did I begin to dwell on the concept of living for the future.
-I realised that in the afterlife I may be given a sabbatical before my next assignment as a human, but it was my present incarnation that would qualify me either for a hut or a palace.
-If I were concerned about the quality of my existence, I would aim to ensure that my present life is better than the last or the one prior.
-Knowing that death could put the best-laid plans to rest, I figured it was useful to be prepared for it.
-Being prepared meant trying to be constantly aware of my physical and spiritual environment while being conscious of anything that would detract me from the mission of self-transformation.
+Only when the mahaguru taught me to flirt with death did I begin to think about living for the future.
+I realised that while I might be given a sabbatical in the afterlife before my next assignment as a human, it was my current incarnation that would qualify me for either a hut or a palace.
+If I were concerned about the quality of my existence, I would strive to make this life better than the last or the one before it.
+Knowing that even the best-laid plans could be derailed by death, I reasoned that it was prudent to prepare for it.
+Being prepared entailed constantly being aware of my physical and spiritual surroundings while being conscious of anything that might distract me from the mission of self-transformation.